OSGeo/OSGeoLive-doc/en/overview/udig_overview.rst

 * Printing and PDF Generation
 * For Developers

-  * Java Application built using the GeoTools, JTS Topology Suite and GeoAPI
+  * Java Application built using the GeoTools, JTS Topology Suite
   * Industrial strength plug-in system provided by Eclipse Rich Client Platform
   * Use of native widgets

 Implemented Standards